spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws.md

 ## Create AWS Cloud Account

-To deploy the AWS Clusters in the Palette Platform, having the AWS Cloud Account registered to the Palette Platform is a significant prerequisite.
-This section guides you on creating an AWS cloud account in the Palette console.
-You can follow any one of the below authentication method for the cloud account registration.
+This section explains how to create an AWS cloud account in Palette.
+You can follow any of the following  authentication methods to register your cloud account.
 <br />

 **Access Credentials Method**